alloba/book-of-hours-notes/Book Of Hours/memories-and-lessons/Clouds.md

 Clouds

-In this country the sky is rarely clear. [[Sun-In-Splendour|The Sun]] goes courteously cloaked.
+In this country the sky is rarely clear. [[The Sun-In-Splendour|The Sun]] goes courteously cloaked.

 ## Info